 Discover St. Augustine’s role in the struggle for civil rights and the city’s pivotal influence in the passage of the Civil Rights Act in 1964.
 Housed in the former offices of Dr. Robert Hayling who was instrumental in getting Dr. Martin Luther King.
 Jr. to personally participate in the efforts to desegregate the Oldest City, the museum features numerous artifacts and documents relating to the local civil rights movement.
 Open 10 a.m. - 5 p.m.
 Admission is free (donations accepted).
 79 Bridge St., St. Augustine.
 904-347-1382.

 Exclusive, behind-the-scenes tour includes a multi-media presentation with a Lighthouse marine archaeologist and access to areas of the Light Station that are off-limits for general admission visitors.
-See recovered artifacts that are undergoing cleaning and stabilization by conservators.
-Tour includes access to the museum exhibits in the Keeper’s House and the Lighthouse.
-Tickets are $24 and advance reservations are required.
-81 Lighthouse Ave.
-For more information, call (904) 829-0745.
+Tours at noon and 2 p.m. daily.
+Tickets are $19.95 and advance reservations are required.
+81 Lighthouse Ave., St. Augustine.
+904-829-0745.